-Chinese Culture Club
+Asian Culture Club

-Come out an join the SOF chess club!
+Come out and join the SoF chess club!
 We will meet to explore chess theory and strategy.
 We will also test our newly acquired knowledge through competitive games and tournaments.
 Whether you are a beginner just learning the basics or a seasoned veteran who wants to hone their skills and learn new tactics, players of all levels are welcome!
 Meets on Wednesdays from 3:00pm-4:30pm, in room #701 with Mr. Longino

 The club aims at providing the students with an authentic opportunity to pursue real world engineering, business and computer science activities in a structured way.
 The students will design, build, program and operate a robot in order to compete in the NYC First Tech Challenge Competition in the late fall and winter.

 Our new and old club members will be working collaboratively to meet this year’s design challenge called Rover Ruckus.
 Students in the city and nationwide will participate in local and regional FIRST challenges in order to test their prototypes and work to improve their design.

 There is no prerequisites to join us but we look for dedicated and committed members.
 Also, if you are a parent willing to help with expertise or promotion, feel free to contact Mr. Irimina, CS Teacher or Mr. Chin, School Tech Support.
 Meets on Thursdays and Fridays in room 103, 3:00pm – 4:55pm.
 Check it out on Thursday, 9/19 or Friday, 9/20.